Dance of the Seven Veils: Oscar Wilde

 Wilde was especially influenced by Gustave Flaubert's story "Herodias" in which Salome dances on her hands to please Antipas.
 The type of dance was common among "gypsy" acrobats in the 19th century.
 Wilde at first intended to follow Flaubert's version, but changed his mind.
 Shireen Malik says he may have been influenced by the 1870 poem "The Daughter of Herodias" by Arthur O'Shaughnessy which describes Salome dancing:

-She freed and floated on the air her arms

-Above dim veils that hid her bosom's charms...